 Save for the last photo in this post, I have followed the pattern of wider shot, then cropped detail of the same shot to allow better appreciation and estimation of the size of these waves.

-These photos were taken on an old digital SLR I owned at the time (a Nikon), with only a small zoom lens (my telephoto lens having ended its active service when I slipped on a wet seaweed-covered rock shelf and landed flat on my back trying to walk as fast as a Southern Right whale was swimming by at close quarters).
+These photos were taken on an old digital SLR I owned at the time (a Nikon), with only a small zoom lens (my telephoto lens having ended its active service when I slipped on a wet seaweed-covered rock shelf and landed flat on my back trying to walk as fast as a Southern Right whale which was swimming by at close quarters).
 Accordingly the resolution etc is nothing like my current camera and telephoto lens could have produced.
 But I had to work with what I had.
 A photograph can be aesthetically pleasing to the eye, it can be of considerable interest for its documentary value, and if the stars align it can be both.
 These photos are merely in the documentary category.
 Please focus on the content, not the composition, exposure, colour saturation, resolution and the like.

 caused more than one conversation with friends on the west coast as to big swell events in years gone by.
 Of course I couldn’t leave any such conversation without mentioning the swell at Two Mile on 4 May 2016.